Netball: History

-Netball's early development emerged from Clara Baer's misinterpretation of the early rules of James Naismith's new sport of basketball (which he developed while studying in Massachusetts) and eventually evolved into its own sport.
-Basketball was invented in 1891 by Naismith in the United States.
-The game was initially played indoors between two teams of nine players, using an association football that was thrown into closed-end peach baskets.
+Netball's early development emerged from Clara Baer's misinterpretation of the early rules of James Naismith's new sport of basketball, and eventually evolved into its own sport.
+Basketball, invented in 1891, was initially played indoors between two teams of nine players, using an association football that was thrown into closed-end peach baskets.
 Naismith's game spread quickly across the United States and variations of the rules soon emerged.

 At the same time, physical education instructor Senda Berenson developed modified rules for women in 1892.
 Berenson's rules eventually gave rise to women's basketball, and separate intercollegiate rules for basketball for men and women developed around the same time.
-However, though related to basketball's early formation period, netball emerged as an entirely separate sport.

 Clara Baer was a sports teacher living in New Orleans when she wrote to Naismith asking for a copy of the rules for his game of basketball.
 Once she received them, they included a diagram of the court with lines across it which were meant to show the areas various players could best patrol.
-However, Baer misinterpreted the lines and believed they marked out restricted areas of play which players could not leave.
+She misinterpreted the lines and believed they marked out restricted areas of play which players could not leave.
 Her mistake marks the beginning of netball.
-Baer's version for the rules of women’s basketball defined these areas as restricted zones, an error which then became ratified into the rules for women’s basketball in 1899 and proliferated.
+Baer's version for the rules of women's basketball defined these areas as restricted zones, an error which then became ratified into the rules for women's basketball in 1899 and proliferated.

 Martina Bergman-Österberg introduced a version of basketball in 1893 to her female students at the Physical Training College in Hampstead, London.
 The rules of the game were modified at the college over several years: the game moved outdoors and was played on grass; the baskets were replaced by rings that had nets; and in 1897 and 1899, rules from women's basketball in the United States were incorporated. Österberg's new sport acquired the name "net ball".
 The first codified rules of netball were published in 1901 by the Ling Association, later the Physical Education Association of the United Kingdom.
 From England, netball spread to other countries in the British Empire.
 Variations of the rules and even names for the sport arose in different areas: "women's (outdoor) basketball" arrived in Australia around 1900 and in New Zealand from 1906, while "netball" was being played in Jamaican schools by 1909.